google-research/hyperbo/README.md

 # HyperBO - Prior Discovery
 A Jax/Flax codebase for prior discovery in meta Bayesian optimization.
-The algorithm and analyses can be found in *[Pre-training helps Bayesian optimization too](https://arxiv.org/abs/2109.08215)*.
+The algorithm and analyses can be found in *[Automatic prior selection for meta Bayesian optimization with a case study on tuning deep neural network optimizers](https://arxiv.org/abs/2109.08215)*.

 Disclaimer: This is not an officially supported Google product.